 History of Asbestos Use

-However, even the early civilizations surmised that asbestos was the cause of the pulmonary problems being exhibited by those who worked in the mines where asbestos was extracted or those who spun and wove asbestos into fabric.
+However, despite its many uses, even the early civilizations surmised that asbestos was the cause of the pulmonary problems being exhibited by those who worked in the mines where asbestos was extracted or those who spun and wove asbestos into fabric.
 In particular, Roman philosopher and naturalist Pliny the Elder noted that slaves who mined asbestos suffered from a sickness of the lungs and died at an early age.

 As the centuries waned, however, asbestos use continued, and when the Industrial Revolution unfolded, the material enjoyed all sorts of new uses in factories and plants throughout the U.S. and abroad.
 Once again a “miracle mineral”, asbestos began being mined in earnest in the late 1800s and many industries gobbled it up quickly.